LordSmaul/Unix-Lab-Projects/README.md

  - uses colored text to delineate between each individual grep call

 Labs 9-14 involved version control in GitLab; all files were pulled from my school GitLab account.
 The Lab9_10_11 and Lab12_13_14 folders are from separate GitLab repositories and contain their own README.md files explaining the Labs.

+Lab 14 is not included; I was unable to complete it due to circumstances beyond my control that happened when it was assigned.
+It was similar to Lab 13, except we were to use an Ansible Galaxy role to install the Apache configuration instead of installing it ourselves.